GirijaJoshi/BreastCancerClassification/README.md

 ### Model Selection: ###

-Using the Breast Histopathology Images create a classification model using a deep neural network to predict if tumor is benign or malign.
+Using the Breast Histopathology Images create a classification model using a Deep Neural Network to predict if tumor is benign or malign.
+A Convolutional Neural Netwoek, is the most effective tool found fo the task of image recognition; the model can efficiently process, correlate and unsderstan the large amount of data in high-resolution images.

+## Our Model ##

+After image augmentation data set had too many images and could not be processed; the group decided to undersample.
+Used 109,404 images for training and 27,352 images for testing with similar numbers of cancerous and non-cancerous images.

+To increase accuray; model arquitecture is designed in a bottle neck; the Concolutional Neural Network will stablish a predictive model that classify the features of the image and can improve accuracy scores and F-scores.
 The Deep Neural Network has three hidden layers with 32, 64 and 128 nodes respectively; totaling a number of 683,329 parameters.
-The initial accuracy score is 83%.
+The initial precision score is 86% and accuracy (F-Score) 83%.
 All hidden layers are using relu activation functions and the output layer is using a sigmoid function.

 ### Feature Selection: ###

 Using the Keras Preprocessing Image package; images are converted to arrays that contains information about position and color.
 The models trained to detect patterns that are cancerous and noncancerous based of these features.

+* Image Size: Used original image size 50 x 50 pixels.
+The data was clean and with consistent format.

+* Image Type: Mammograms png are used to train the model in the 50 x 50 format.
+Same image format is needed to make predictions

+* Number of images: 136,756 images; there was an initial imbalance between cancerous and noncancerous images.
+We maximize the number of images by undersampling the non cancerous group to match number of images of the cancerous group.

+* Color: 3 color channels RGB (Red, Blue, Green).

 ### Limitations: ###
 * Memory: To rin the model the server needs 10 GB of free memory
 * Time: Model processing with under sampled data runs for 6 + hours on a personal computer

+## Dashboard Blueprint##

+The team will create a story board using Tableu to create a narrative on Breast Cancer Risk factorr and demographics.
+User can interact by clicking and to check which are the features that they want to observe and the division between cancerous and noncancerous.
+In the Tableus dashboard we will enbed an HTML file to run the ML model and do predictions of mammograms in real time.

 ### Task Distribution & Technology Use ###